 It’s no secret that reading skills are essential for success, both as a student and later in life.
 And educators know that reading proficiently by the end of third grade is crucial to students’ continued development.
 Up until third grade students learn to read; after that, they read to learn.
 It is paramount that students read proficiently by the end of third grade so they are prepared for later learning.
-As the Center for Public Education puts it,

 What happens in a child’s first three years of life has deep and long-lasting implications for success in school and life.
 Studies show that how many words children are exposed to by age 3, their mothers’ education level, and the stress of poverty are huge factors in whether or not they are ready for kindergarten at age 5.